* Notice of Unclaimed Capital Credits *

 You may have Unclaimed Capital Credits.
 In order to view the current listing, please click here: Notice of Unclaimed Capital Credits You may search for your name within the document.
 These former Members are hereby notified that pursuant to the bylaws of the Cooperative, these unclaimed credits will be irrevocably assigned to the WREC Educational Foundation, Inc. unless claimed by 5:00 p.m., December 1, 2023.
 For additional information, please contact your local Cooperative office.

-WREC has returned more than $307 Million since 1990 in Capital Credit's and Revenue Rate Reductions.
+WREC has returned more than $459 Million in Capital Credits and Revenue Rate Reductions.

 The capital credit concept is often misunderstood, and the following information is offered to help clarify this concept.

 Capital Credits are an allocation of funds that represents your share of the ownership in the Cooperative.
 Capital credits can also be called member equity.
 Although accountants often cringe at the analogy, the distribution of capital credits is often compared to dividends in a for-profit company.